qkunst/collectiemanagement/report.md

       returns a hash
       should return  for {:inventoried=>:boolean, :title=>:string}
   Scopes
-    .has_number
+    .by_group
+      has and belongs to many
+        returns works when id is passed in array returns relationless works when :not_set is passed in array returns relationless works and works with relations when both :not_set and and id is passed belongs to
+        returns works when id is passed in array returns relationless works when :not_set is passed in array returns relationless works and works with relations when both :not_set and and id is passed string to
+        returns works when id is passed in array returns relationless works when :not_set is passed in array returns relationless works and works with relations when both :not_set and and id is passed .has_number
       finds nothing when an unknown number is passed finds by alt number